Sigrid Schultz: Death

 On May 15, 1980, Schultz died in her Westport, Connecticut, retirement home.
 She was 87.

 Papers and named scholarship

 Schultz's papers are housed at the Wisconsin Historical Society.

 Schultz's estate established a scholarship fund for journalism students.
 In 2014, Central Connecticut State University (CCSU) began awarding the Sigrid Schultz Scholarship for Future Journalists, given to two undergraduate students each year who major in journalism.
-The scholarship is administered by TD Bank, N.A., and the CCSU Foundation in partnership with the CCSU Department of Journalism.